-To polish her Manhattan apartment, Lucy Liu looked through the eyes of a toddler: her son, Rockwell.
+To polish her Manhattan apartment, Liu looked through the eyes of a toddler: her son, Rockwell.
 The busy mother and actress thought about how he’d want to play, giving every corner soft surfaces and clever storage.
 The result?
 The most sophisticated “playroom” we’ve ever seen.

 Liu worked with designer Nicole Fisher from The Studio at One Kings Lane for a living room/playroom that feels equally fun for a kid as it does for an adult.
 Metal cars and a cool indoor teepee mingle with sleek leather seats and vintage rugs It’s a collective space where friends of all ages have a spot to sit, read, and play.

-“Without Nicole I wouldn’t have been able to really visualize it myself,” Liu says.
+“Without Nicole, I wouldn’t have been able to really visualize it myself,” Liu says.
 “Sometimes you buy something and it’s too big, but then you try to make everything around it fit, and it just ends up looking strange.
 She was able to make the space feel balanced in terms of scale as well as style.
 I also appreciate that she was able to achieve a play space for kids as well as a social environment for adults.”

-To start, Fisher looked past primary colors and went with a monochromatic palette She toned down the living room with serene shades of blue, white, gray, and brown, so when there is color in accents—think framed Dr. Seuss books—it really pops in a playful, warm, friendly way.
+To start, Fisher looked past primary colors and went with a monochromatic palette She toned down the living room with serene shades of blue, white, gray, and brown, so when there is color in accents—think framed Dr. Seuss books—it really pops in a playful, warm, and friendly way.
 Neutral-hued craft paper is ready on a roll next to black chalkboard and magnet boards, while brass trays are perched for happy hour.

-Next Fisher added global touches, such as hanging wooden masks that Liu already owned on the wall along with multicultural baskets over the fireplace.
-“There’s something about that added texture and weave that brought the different elements of what New York City is to me, because it’s a city with so many different things going on and so many different cultures,” Liu says.
+Next, Fisher added global touches, such as hanging wooden masks that Liu already owned on the wall along with multicultural baskets over the fireplace.
+“There’s something about that added texture and weave that brought the different elements of what New York City is to me because it’s a city with so many different things going on and so many different cultures,” Liu says.

-“Often times playrooms are full of new items,” says Fisher.
-“Here, I incorporated some of Lucy’s finds throughout her travels, and many vintage pieces, including the two beautiful rugs, to breathe a sense of life and story into the space.
+“Oftentimes playrooms are full of new items,” says Fisher.
+“Here, I incorporated some of Lucy’s finds throughout her travels and many vintage pieces, including the two beautiful rugs, to breathe a sense of life and story into the space.
 These pieces elevated the sophistication factor dramatically.”

 Throughout the design process, Fisher kid-proofed the interiors.
-All of the edges, from the ottoman to side tables to stools, are safe and soft.
+All the edges, from the ottoman to side tables to stools, are safe and soft.
 She secured shelves to the walls with screws so Rockwell couldn’t pull them down and used Crypton fabrics, which she says are soft and luxe but more importantly, stain-, spill-, and odor-proof.

 Three Oeuf storage pieces hide paint, crayons, markers, coloring books, and magnets.
 Larger pieces stash trucks and toys for easy access.
-Everything is labeled and eye-level so Rockwell can learn to put things back where they go.
+Everything is labeled and at eye-level so Rockwell can learn to put things back where they go.